 How to travel to & from Peninsular Malaysia overland

 The Singapore – Malaysia crossing is very straightforward, consisting of a causeway (plus a highway bridge) connecting the island city of Singapore to the Malaysian coastal city of Johor Bahru.
-Direct buses run between Singapore and Johor, Kuala Lumpur, and other major cities in Malaysia; the international trains also run across the causeway.
+Direct buses run between Singapore and Johor, Kuala Lumpur, and other major cities in Malaysia (see here); the international trains also run across the causeway.

-The main border between Malaysia and Thailand is at Padang Besar between Penang and Hat Yai, towards the western end of their shared border.
-Any bus you take from KL, Penang, Butterworth etc to Thailand will cross here, and it’s a pretty smooth crossing in my experience (I’ve done it twice).
+The main border between Malaysia and Thailand is at Padang Besar (on the highway between Penang and Hat Yai), towards the western end of their shared border.
+Any bus you take from KL, Penang, Butterworth etc to Thailand will cross here, and the crossing itself is pretty smooth in my experience having done it twice (although the minivan ride was lousy overall on one of those occasions).
+You can book road transfers between Penang and the southern Thai islands here.
 If travelling by train, this is also the crossing point – due to changes made in 2016 (upgrades to the railway in Malaysia), there are now no through trains from Malaysia to Thailand i.e. you change trains at the border.
 Rather than explaining this in detail here using the information on the awesome Seat61, it’s better just to give you the link!
-Seat61 has it all worked out as usual and clearly explained, timetables and all.
+Seat61 has it all worked out and clearly explained, as usual, timetables and all.

 There is also a crossing on the other side of the peninsula near the east coast, just north of the Malaysian city of Kota Bharu; this is not recommended.
 It’s a (usually low-level) conflict zone, and I once accidentally spent a night stuck at the border there after a very nerve-wracking bus ride of army checkpoints and jumpy-looking soldiers pointing their guns in at us, after getting screwed at the bus station in Hat Yai where I thought I’d bought a ticket right through to Malaysia.
 Thankfully a policeman at the border put me up for the night, served me a plate of boiled eggs and rice which went down better than any gourmet meal, and even took a break from his (evidently quite prolific) porn-surfing to let me send an email to the friends I was trying to catch up with that night.